100% Free Consultation

 Weighing the Facts

 Considering the heavy costs that drunk drivers could face, one might think that it would deter people from getting behind the wheel.
-Unfortunately, this happens much too frequently, accounting for why the percentage of drunk driving accidents is so high.
+Unfortunately, this happens far too frequently, accounting for why the percentage of drunk driving accidents is so high.

 How You Can Help Prevent an Accident

-If you have been drinking, make sure that you have a designated driver; otherwise find a taxi or other transportation service to take you home safely.
+If you have been drinking, make sure that you have a designated driver; otherwise, find a taxi or other transportation service to take you home safely.
 Don’t let your friends get behind the wheel if you know they have been drinking either.

-These are just some of the steps you can take to not only avoid a car collision, but also help others from getting into accidents with drunk drivers.
+These are just some of the steps you can take to not only avoid a car collision but also help others from getting into accidents with drunk drivers.
 If you would like more information, do not hesitate to talk to our car accident attorneys at Shook & Stone!
 Contact us today to discuss your case.